Darkkey/erlamsa/README.md

 ### Custom post-processing extension

 Adds post-processing procedure that will be applied to fuzzing result just before output.
 Useful for fixing checksum or form of data to avoid unnessesary noise.
 See `external_nhrp.erl` for example.

+## Platform limitations

+* `ip://` and `raw://` outputs are not working on Windows, `raw://` output is not working on OS X
+* minimum recommended RAM to run on Windows OS is 4Gb

 ## Code Status